-How People Survived The Secret War In Laos: by living in a cave for NINE years.
+Surviving The Secret War In Laos: by living in caves for nine years.

 Above Photo – these two old ladies spent nine years of their early lives hiding out in a cave, with the rest of their village, too scared to go back to Tchepone, until the Vietnam War had ended.